near/NEPs/specs/Standards/Tokens/FungibleTokenMetadata.md

 ## Motivation

 Custom fungible tokens play a major role in decentralized applications today.
 FTs can contain custom properties to differentiate themselves from other tokens or contracts in the ecosystem.
-Some properties, such as a token's description, are best stored off-chain or in a decentralized storage platform, in order to save on storage costs.
-Other properties, however, are more fundamental to a token's identity and arguably belong on-chain, like the token's name and symbol.
+In NEAR, many common properties can be stored right on-chain.
+Other properties are best stored off-chain or in a decentralized storage platform, in order to save on storage costs and allow rapid community experimentation.

 As blockchain technology advances, it becomes increasingly important to provide backwards compatibility and a concept of a spec.
-This standard encompasses all the concerns mentioned.
-Extra properties not included here likely belong in the `reference` object.
+This standard encompasses all of these concerns.

 Prior art: